-1.1 This report to the committee is an update on the senior management restructure that was consulted and approved in September 2023, highlighting the progress of the recruitment into the new posts created.
-It also highlights the arrangements that are to be in place following the resignations of two statutory officers - Head of Paid Services (Chief Executive) and Section 151 Officer.
+- 1.1 This report is an update on the senior management restructure that was consulted and approved in September 2023, highlighting the progress of the recruitment into the new posts created.
+It also highlights the arrangements that are to be in place following the resignations of two statutory officers Head of Paid Services (Chief Executive) and Section 151 Officer. - 1.2 The Employment Committee considered this report at its meeting held on 16th April 2024 and resolved to: - Note and endorse the contents of this report. - Recommend the report to Full Council.